Today was our second day on the Whanganui River, a long 44km stretch that gave us more interesting rapids than yesterday.

 Our campsite tonight, Ngaporo, doesn’t have a hut; it’s just several areas to pitch tents.
 Getting the barrels out of the canoe and up to the campsite was a bit harder than yesterday; the campsite was a bit further uphill from the boat landing.

 We had dinner again with Miriam and Tabea.
 While I was cooking my food, a walking stick climbed my fuel can, and tried to climb up my stove.
 It didn’t particularly like that the stove was on, and jumped off onto the table, walked over to Tabea’s stove, and tried to do the same thing.
-After it jumped off again, it wandered towards Miriam, who lured it onto a wrapper from dinner that she used to transport it to the forest.
+After it jumped off again, it wandered towards Miriam, who lured it onto a wrapper from dinner, which she used to transport it to the forest.

 There were no clouds at all today, so the sun was bright and hot.
 Tired after a long day of rowing in the sun, we turned in to our tent a little earlier than usual.

-From all of the rowing, I probably have two blisters on my hands under ring fingers.
+From all of the rowing, I probably have two blisters on my hands under my ring fingers.
 That’ll probably make it a little harder to row tomorrow, but, I’ll manage somehow.